zackhanni/soundslikesoma/_blogs/01-what-is-mixing-mastering.md

 ---
 title: 'What Is Mixing vs Mastering?'
 image: '/blogs/noun_591323.png'
 description: What is mixing and mastering?
 Is your music properly mixed to a radio-ready standard?
+Read to learn more!
 tags: [music mastering, mastering, audio master]
 ---